Work Permit Scanner App

 If the permit is accepted and successfully completed, it would "enter the phone" and slide downwards.
 If rejected or deactivated, it would "leave" the phone sliding upwards.

-We handed over the visual assets, annotated wireframes, and animation details to an extremely happy client team.
+We handed over the visual assets, annotated wireframes, and animation details to the client team.